mc-cat-tty/Packmate/README_EN.md

 For a simple monitoring of flags, there is a system of patterns.
 To create a pattern, open `Patterns` dropdown menu, press `+`, then specify the type of pattern, the pattern itself, highlight color and other things.
+If you choose IGNORE as the type of a pattern, all matching streams will be automatically deleted.
+This can be useful to filter out exploits you have already patched against.

 In LIVE mode the system will automatically capture streams and show them in a sidebar.
 In FILE mode you'll have to press appropriate button in a sidebar to start processing a file.